While some of the provisions are not seen as consumer-friendly, the ABA says consumers have more control over communication channels today.

 The level of feedback reflects consumer concern about abusive debt collection practices, an area in which the CFPB has said it received the most number of complaints between 2011 and 2018.

-Consumers, consumer advocates and industry representatives have weighed in on various shortcomings they see in the CFPB proposal.
-Witnesses at a Congressional hearing in September on legislation that protects consumers from abusive debt collection practices touched on the shortfalls of the CFPB’s proposed update to the Fair Debt Collection Practices Act of 1977 as well.
+Consumers, consumer advocates and industry representatives weighed in on various shortcomings they see in the CFPB proposal.
+Witnesses at a Congressional hearing on legislation that protects consumers from abusive debt collection practices touched on the shortfalls of the CFPB’s proposed update to the Fair Debt Collection Practices Act of 1977 as well.

 Some themes of the negative feedback on CFPB’s proposed rule are: